-Curried Vegetable Stew – Healthy and delicious vegan, gluten free entree with cauliflower, chickpeas and greens in a creamy curry-flavored coconut sauce.
+This warming, healthy and delicious Curried Vegetable Stew is the ultimate clean, nourishing meal.
+It’s a vegan, gluten free one-pot meal with cauliflower, chickpeas and greens in a creamy curry-flavored coconut sauce.

-The original recipe is made in a slow cooker (I’ve included those directions for those of you who prefer to make it that way) but I usually go the stovetop route to make it a one pot meal.
-Either way will work.
+You can make this in a slow cooker (directions below), but I usually go the stovetop route to make it a one pot meal.
 Serve it on its own as-is, or label it over rice, quinoa or your favorite grain.
-I tried it over both jasmine rice and black rice and loved the flavor of both!
-It’s a light, easy and tasty autumn meal.
+It’s a light, easy and flavorful autumn meal.

 If you prefer to used cooked chickpeas instead of canned, follow my tutorial here.